rahulgawadee/rahulgawadee/README.md

 ### 🧑‍🏫 For Juniors
 > _"Start small, stay curious, and never stop asking questions.
 Every coder was once a beginner."_

-💡 **Join my mentoring sessions** or collaborate on exciting open-source projects!
+💡 **Join my mentoring sessions** or collaborate on exciting **AI/ML-driven** open-source projects!

 ---

 ### 🎯 Fun Fact
-When I’m not coding, I’m exploring AI models, solving puzzles, or daydreaming about building the next big startup! 🚀
+When I’m not coding, I’m exploring AI models, solving puzzles, or daydreaming about building the next big **AI-powered startup**! 🚀

+---